Classroom Activities and Strategies

 - Roles in Literature Circles (The Teaching Channel)

-- MS/US Questions to ask of Any Literature (from Loose Canon™)
+- Questions to Ask of Any Literature (middle and high school) (From Loose Canon) Download

 - Using Book Clubs in the LS Classroom (from NCTE)